Lockyer Creek: Flood events

 During the 2011 Queensland floods, on 10 and 11 January the creek experienced severe flash flooding from overnight and daytime heavy rain in a catchment of about 2000 km2.
 During the floods the creek reached 18 m deep, a record that was higher than what was experienced during the 1974 Brisbane flood.

 The Bureau of Meteorology recorded a rise of 8 m in 23 minutes during the flash flood but initially dismissed the reading as a fault.
 It was estimated that 4,000 tonnes or 4000 ML of water per second flowed through Lockyer Creek, leading to the use of descriptive phrases such as "wall of water", or even "inland tsunami".
 Water rose approximately 9 ft above the 1893 flood level recorded at the Lockyer Creek Railway bridge (see below).
+Dozens of homes were destroyed and 19 people died in the floods.
+The town of Grantham was particularly hard hit.

 A report by GHD Group for the Brisbane City Council suggested that flood mitigating dams on Lockyer Creek and Bremer River could be a useful measure for flood proofing Brisbane.